dwarvesf/playbook/engineering/system/ci-cd.md

 # Checklist

 ## CI
+To what extent did the CI cover unit tests, linting and build the codebase with correct environment configuration?
 - [ ] The pipeline covers test, build, packaging and push artifacts stage
 - [ ] CI environment is cleaned from starting
 - [ ] Pipeline is fast as possible